Bobby Charlton: Personal life and retirement

 Charlton met his wife, Norma Ball, at an ice rink in Manchester in 1959 and they married in 1961.
-They have two daughters, Suzanne and Andrea.
+They had two daughters, Suzanne and Andrea.
 Suzanne was a weather forecaster for the BBC during the 1990s.
-They now have grandchildren, including Suzanne's son Robert, who is named in honour of his grandfather.
+They went on to have grandchildren, including Suzanne's son Robert, who is named in honour of his grandfather.

 In 2007, while publicising his forthcoming autobiography, Charlton revealed that he had a long-running feud with his brother Jack.
 They rarely spoke to each other after a falling-out between his wife Norma and his mother Cissie (who died in 1996 at the age of 83).
 Bobby Charlton did not see his mother after 1992 as a result of the feud.

 Jack presented him with his BBC Sports Personality of the Year Lifetime Achievement Award on 14 December 2008.
-He said that he was 'knocked out' as he was presented the award by his brother.
+He said that he was "knocked out" as he was presented the award by his brother.
 He received a standing ovation as he stood waiting for his prize.

 Charlton helped to promote Manchester's bids for the 1996 and 2000 Olympic Games and the 2002 Commonwealth Games, England's bid for the 2006 World Cup and London's successful bid for the 2012 Summer Olympics.
 He received a knighthood in 1994 and was an Inaugural Inductee to the English Football Hall of Fame in 2002.
 On accepting his award, he commented: "I'm really proud to be included in the National Football Museum's Hall of Fame.
 It's a great honour.
 If you look at the names included I have to say I couldn't argue with them.
 They are all great players and people I would love to have played with."
-He is also the (honorary) president of the National Football Museum, an organisation about which he said "I can't think of a better museum anywhere in the world."
+He was also the (honorary) president of the National Football Museum, an organisation about which he said: "I can't think of a better museum anywhere in the world."